andyfam/javascript/readme.md

 # Callback

 Callback is use a function as a parameter for another function, which can operate asynchronous operation and make sure one function is executed after another.

+# Foreach

+Foreach() method is used for iterate the elements in an array, and apply a function to each element.